Proofreading Your Resume

 Your resume is your ambassador and speaks on your behalf.
 It is usually the first time a recruiter will have any exposure to you.
 A great resume will be optimized for applicant tracking systems, be a maximum of two-pages, and clearly showcase your qualifications and the value that you bring.
 A fundamental necessity for everything to work smoothly is to ensure that you have 100% accurate spelling, correct grammar, and that your resume reads well.

 Certainly not nearly as common as it once was, inaccurate spelling on resumes submitted to employers still occurs frequently.
-According to Undercover Recruiter (2016), 59% of recruiters will reject a candidate because of poor grammar or spelling errors, which indicate that a candidate is sloppy and hasn’t taken the time to accurately proofread their resume.
+It’s very common for recruiters to reject a candidate because of poor grammar or spelling errors, which indicate that a candidate is sloppy and hasn’t taken the time to accurately proofread their resume.

 However, uppercase errors can still occur if a proper name is spelled wrong.
 Also, the spell checker won’t recognize any correctly spelled words that are used incorrectly.
 For example, you may have listed “personal” instead of “personnel” and relied on the spell checker to catch it but it’s still wrong.

 All current job descriptions should be listed in the present tense (i.e. Oversee, Manage, Lead, etc.).
 Previous job experiences should be listed in the past tense (i.e. Oversaw, Managed, Led, etc.).
 Additionally, homophones such as they’re, there, and their can be easy to confuse but will reveal your professionalism and accuracy on a resume.

 Your Resume Reads Well

 An example that I frequently encounter is when a candidate works for the same company for many years but separates each position within the company as if it were an entirely new organization.
 This makes it appear to recruiters as if the candidate worked for multiple companies instead of one.
 In this instance, the company name and total years worked should be the main heading with different roles and years worked in each position as disparate headings.